lardemua/atom/README.md

 # Known problems

-## urdf model not showing on rviz add to bashc
+## urdf model not showing on rviz add to bashrc

 See